fung-hei-man/clock-in-out-system/README.md

 ## Deployment Documentation
 ### `.env` File
-No matter which envrionment this system is going to be deployed to, a `.env` file at root directory is necessary.
+A `.env` file at root directory is always necessary for this system to run.
 Before deployment, prepare the `.env` file with following parameters or check `.env.template`.
    ```
    # == Database ==